Interrailing - a Gap Year rite of passage

 An interrail global pass is the ultimate gateway to Europe: cheap, simple and a whole lot of fun.
 Every one of the 30 countries the pass covers has its own charms and is well worth a visit.

-However, unless you’re planning to interrail for your whole year off (do it if you can!), then your first step to planning the perfect trip is choosing an area of Europe to explore.
+However, unless you’re planning to interrail for your whole year off (not our recommended option as variety is the key to any great gap year), then your first step to planning the perfect trip is choosing an area of Europe to explore.

 I’d recommend aiming to see four to six countries in a month rather than rushing from place to place.
 This way you’ll avoid ending up seeing more of the train networks of each place you visit than the incredible sights on offer.